adslbarxatov/xash3d-for-ESHQ/README.md

 But we believe that it is not serious problem for now.
 #
-This assembly completely adapted for building with MS VS 10.0 and newer (some fixes for type declarations and headers syntax).
+This assembly completely adapted for building with MS VS 10.0 and newer (some fixes for type declarations and headers syntax added).

 This assembly is enough to launch Half-Life (WON) and some compatible mods.